Sodium oxybate: Cost

 Jazz Pharmaceuticals raised the price of Xyrem 841% earning a total of $569 million in 2013 and representing more than 50% of Jazz Pharmaceutical's revenues.
 In 2007 it cost $2.04; by 2014 it cost $19.40 per 1-milliliter dose.
 Jazz offers copay assistance to help patients access the expensive drug.
 According to DRX, a drug-data report published by Bloomberg, Jazz Pharmaceuticals price increase on Xyrem topped the list of price hikes in 2014.

 Historically, orphan drugs cost more than other drugs and have received special treatment since the enactment of the US Orphan Drug Act of 1983.
 However, these steep price increases of orphan and other specialty drugs has come under scrutiny.
 The average cost of a specialty drug in the US was $65,000 annually in June 2013 (about $5,416 a month).
 The price of Xyrem in the US has inflated by an average of 40% annually since it became available as a prescription.

-The first authorized generic sodium oxybate, produced by Hikma Pharmaceuticals, was made available in January of 2023.
+The first authorized generic sodium oxybate, produced by Hikma Pharmaceuticals, was made available in January 2023.

-In European Union (EU) countries, the government either provides national health insurance (as in the UK and Italy) or strictly regulates quasi-private social insurance funds (as in Germany, France, and the Netherlands).
+In European Union countries, the government either provides national health insurance (as in the UK and Italy) or strictly regulates quasi-private social insurance funds (as in Germany, France, and the Netherlands).
 These government agencies are the sole purchaser (or regulator) of medical goods and services and have the power to set prices.
 The cost of pharmaceuticals, including sodium oxybate, tends to be lower in these countries.

 NHS England authorises and pays for sodium oxybate by means of individual funding requests on the basis of exceptional circumstances.
 The British Department of Health pays for the medication for 80 patients who are taking legal action over problems linked to the use of the swine flu vaccine Pandemrix at a cost of £12,000 a year.
-As of 2016 there were many areas in the UK where NHS did not pay for it.
+As of 2016, there were many areas in the UK where NHS did not pay for sodium oxybate.
 In May 2016 they were ordered by the High Court to provide funding to treat a teenager with severe narcolepsy.
 The judge criticised their "thoroughly bad decision" and "absurd" policy discriminating against the girl when hundreds of other NHS patients already receive the drug.

 Names

 Sodium oxybate is the common name for the chemical; it has no international nonproprietary name (INN).

-As of April 2018 sodium oxybate was sold under the following brands: Alcover (Italy), Gamma-OH (France), Natrii oxybutyras Kalceks (Latvia), Somsanit (Germany), Xyrem (many countries by Jazz and UCB).
+As of April 2018, sodium oxybate is sold under the following brands: Alcover (Italy), Gamma-OH (France), Natrii oxybutyras Kalceks (Latvia), Somsanit (Germany), Xyrem (many countries by Jazz Pharmaceuticals and UCB).

-In 2023, the first authorized generic of Xyrem was made available in the U.S..
+In 2023, the first authorized generic of Xyrem was made available in the US.

 Research

-Sodium oxybate needs to be given during the night; as of 2017 research was ongoing to create formulations that would last through the night.

-Jazz has been developing JZP-386, a deuterated analog of sodium oxybate.
+Jazz Pharmaceuticals has been developing JZP-386, a deuterated analog of sodium oxybate.
 The company presented Phase I results in 2015, stating that deuterium-related effects made it necessary to do further formulation work as part of the drug's development.